RandreasKristensen/osrs-claude-harnes/docs/README.md

 ## Contributing

-This is a personal side project.
-Issues and PRs are welcome via GitLab.
+Issues and PRs are welcome.
+See the full project documentation in `/docs`.

 ---

 ## License

-MIT
+MIT — see `LICENSE`.